Group Fairness in Bandit Arm Selection: Conclusion Future Research

-Our main contributions are: \begin{itemize}[parsep=0pt,topsep=0pt,itemsep=0pt] \item We provide a new definition of reward and regret which captures societal bias. \item We provide an algorithm that learns and corrects for that definition of societal bias. \item We empirically explore the effects different CMAB algorithms have in the setting of societal bias. \end{itemize}
+This paper explores group fairness in the contextual multi-armed bandit (MAB) setting.
+Our main contributions are: (1) we provide a new definition of reward and regret which captures societal bias; (2) we provide an algorithm that learns and corrects for that definition of societal bias; and (3) we empirically explore the effects different CMAB algorithms have in the setting of societal bias.

-This paper provides an initial look at group fairness in the contextual multi-armed bandit (MAB) setting.
 Future work could expand \textsc{GroupFairTopInterval} to enforce individual fairness within groups.
 Intersectional group fairness is also important to look at in the MAB setting where more than one type of sensitive attribute needs to be protected.
 Additionally, other group fairness definitions such as Equalized Opportunity should be converted to the MAB setting~\cite{Hardt16:Equality}.
 Another interesting direction for future work is to mix ideas from the study of budget constrained bandits \cite{ding2013multi,wu2015algorithms} with our fairness definitions.
 We have also assumed individual arms have fixed group membership; generalizing to a setting where memberships in protected groups may change at every timestep $t$ would fit more real world applications.

+\begin{acks} Dickerson and Schumann were supported by NSF CAREER Award IIS-1846237, NSF Award CCF-1852352, NSF Award SMA-2039862, NIST MSE Award \#20126334, DARPA GARD \#HR00112020007, DARPA SI3-CMD \#S4761, DoD WHS Award \#HQ003420F0035, and ARPA-E DIFFERENTIATE Award \#1257037.
+Mattei was supported by NSF Awards IIS-RI-2007955 and IIS-III-2107505.
+We thank Aviva Prins and Aravind Srinivasan for helpful comments on earlier versions of this paper, and the anonymous reviewers for helpful comments and constructive critiques. \end{acks}